usnistgov/corr/LAUNCH.md

 To require account verification before the first login, after registration, the admin must go to the users page and approve them.
 This is the default behavior of the CoRR instance.
 To allow automatic login on registration and turn down requirement for admin initial acceptance, refer to your your_setup_path/corr-setup/config/config/config-(cloud, api).py SECURITY_MANAGEMENT section.
 Turn the
-`account` key value to 'False' to turn off on registration moderation and true to require it before login.
+<b>account</b> key value to False to turn off on registration moderation and true to require it before login.

 ## Platform communication scanning